johnalison/obsidian-notes/Journal/19 March 2025 Wednesday.md

 - [ ] Watch recording
 - https://indico.cern.ch/event/1516012/#b-607009-session-session
 - What is the local significance ?
+- EXO-23-017 have been approved!
+- Given there’s still quite some work to be done on the PAS, we will go to Moriond QCD.

+# Taught
+- Bohr model

+Setup

+# HGC Estimate to complete
+-

+# Hbb
+- [ ] Mail re:Background Synthetic datasets
+-

 ---
 [[MAC meeting 19 March 2025]]